Full Coverage Auto Insurance

 Call them up and explain the physical damage situation to your vehicle.
 If another driver was not involved in the incident and you were not at fault, then it’s probably a comprehensive claim.
 If you were at-fault in the incident, then it’s probably a collision claim, Your auto insurance company will help you at that point.
 As always, claims are subject to policy guidelines.

-Question #4: Do You Really Need Full Coverage?
+Question #4: Do You Really Need a form of Full Coverage Auto Insurance?

 That depends.
 Auto insurance companies usually recommend you carry comprehensive and collision coverage if you have a newer car.
 You might also consider getting full coverage if you can’t afford to replace the vehicle with cash.
 Finally, your bank requires you to maintain comp and collision on the policy if you’re financing the car.
 Banks like to be paid if you ever total your car.